Markdown List Generator

 - Unordered lists (bullet points) created with

-- Ordered lists (numbered) created with numbers followed by a period or parenthesis, like
+-,*, or+ - Ordered lists (numbered) created with numbers followed by a period or parenthesis, like

 Both types can be nested to create hierarchical structures.